GCSE Revision Guide 2026: Evidence-Based Strategies That Work

 Maths

-- Maths requires practice problems, not reading about how to solve them.
+Maths requires practice problems.
+Not reading about how to solve them.
+Doing them.

 English

-- Know your texts deeply.
-You can’t revise English the way you revise content subjects.
+Know your texts deeply.
+You can’t revise English the way you revise content subjects — there’s no formula sheet, just understanding.

 Sciences

-- Understand concepts before memorising facts.
-Facts without understanding don’t stick.
+Understand concepts before memorising facts.
+Facts without understanding don’t stick — and examiners love application questions that test whether you actually get it.

 Languages

-- Vocabulary requires daily practice.
-Spaced repetition is ideal here.
+Vocabulary requires daily practice.
+Spaced repetition is perfect here — it’s literally what the technique was designed for.

 Humanities